 1. It'll save you money

-One of the best things about a slow cooker is its ability to turn cheaper cuts of meat – chuck steak, oyster blade steak, silverside – into succulent, substantial and sustaining dishes.
+One of the best things about a slow cooker is its ability to turn cheaper cuts of meat – like chuck steak, oyster blade steak, or silverside – into succulent, substantial and sustaining dishes.

-A quick price comparison as an example: Coles No Added Hormone Beef Scotch Fillet is currently $47/kg and the Coles Beef Chuck Casserole Steak is currently $17.60/kg.
+A quick price comparison as an example: Coles No Added Hormone Beef Scotch Fillet is currently $50/kg and the Coles Beef Chuck Casserole Steak (perfect for slow cooking) is currently $17.65/kg.

-So swapping out steak night for a slow-cooked steak dinner could save you up to $30 per kilogram on your meat.
+So swapping out steak night for a slow-cooked steak dinner could save you over $30 per kilogram on your meat.

 If you have a larger slow cooker, it's easy to make meals such as soups, stews and curries in large batches, leaving you plenty of leftovers or stock for the freezer, which means you're less likely to resort to expensive takeaways.